-Select a sunny, well drained position.
-For poor draining soils trees should be planted on mounds or hills.
+Stone fruit should be planted in a sunny, well-drained position.
+For poor draining soils, trees should be planted on mounds or hills.

-3 months before planting, prepare soil by adding mulch and pelletised poultry, or cow manure to the site.
-For pots a good premium potting mixed with about 10-20% of a good loam soil will give the mix extra body and assist with holding water and nutrients.
-The use of water crystals or a good soil wetter will assist in retention of moisture also.
+Three months before planting, prepare the soil by adding mulch and pelletised poultry or cow manure to the site.
+For pots, a good premium potting mixed with about 10-20% of a good loam soil will give the mix extra body and assist with holding water and nutrients.
+The use of water crystals or a good soil wetter will assist in the retention of moisture also.

 Ensure the soil pH is between 6.0 and 6.5 for best results.

-applied in a wide band from the drip line to within 30cm of the base of the tree.
-For pots use 1– 2 teaspoons spread evenly over the potting mix surface.
-Do not apply fertiliser against the base of the tree as this may cause tree death.
-Liquid fertilisers can also be used as well as the addition of a good trace element fertiliser twice a year is also important.
+The first 12-18 months focus on building a strong framework capable of bearing heavy crops.
+A good complete fertiliser or composted manure is ideal.
+Give the tree a closed handful of fertiliser every 3 – 4 weeks, applied in a wide band from the drip line to within 30cm of the base of the tree.
+For pots, use 1– 2 teaspoons spread evenly over the potting mix surface.
+Do not apply fertiliser against the base of the tree, as this may cause tree death.
+Liquid fertilisers can also be used, and adding a good trace element fertiliser twice a year is also important.

 Fertilising bearing trees

 Nitrogen (N).( up to 10% is ideal).
-A good balanced fertiliser with high potassium (K) above 12% is ideal.
-Give the tree a closed handful of fertiliser every 3 – 4 weeks applied in a wide band from the drip line to within 30cm of the base of the tree.
-For pots use 3 teaspoons and spread evenly over the potting mix surface.
-Do not apply fertiliser against the base of the tree as this may cause tree death.
+A well-balanced fertiliser with high potassium (K) above 12% is ideal.
+Give the tree a closed handful of fertiliser every 3 – 4 weeks, applied in a wide band from the drip line to within 30cm of the base of the tree.
+For pots, use 3 teaspoons and spread evenly over the potting mix surface.
+Do not apply fertiliser against the base of the tree, as this may cause tree death.

-Liquid fertilisers can also be used as well as the addition of a good trace element fertiliser twice a year is also important.
+Liquid fertilisers can also be used, and adding a good trace element fertiliser twice a year is also important.

-It is extremely important with low chill subtropical stone fruit varieties that tree and leaf health is maintained during summer and autumn so as to achieve good even bud break in winter.
-If leaves are allowed to deteriorate in summer and autumn from poor nutrition and leaf fungal disease attack low chill varieties will break dormancy in April/May which is way too early and this will give a smaller crop and small tasteless fruit.
+It is extremely important with low chill subtropical stone fruit varieties that tree and leaf health is maintained during summer and autumn to achieve good even bud break in winter.
+If leaves are allowed to deteriorate in summer and autumn from poor nutrition and leaf fungal disease attack, low chill varieties will break dormancy in April/May, which is way too early, giving a smaller crop and small tasteless fruit.
 Further information can be found on the PlantNet website pest and disease page.

-For strong young trees up to 2 years old leave one fruit per lateral or twig.
-For trees 3 years and older leave 1 fruit on small laterals and 2-3 fruit on thicker laterals.
-Aim for 40-60 fruit per tree for strong healthy trees in year 3 and increase fruit numbers each year.
+Pruning should be completed in June, and fruit thinning can be used to get a better crop.
+For strong young trees, up to 2 years old, leave one fruit per lateral or twig.
+For trees 3 years and older, leave 1 fruit on small laterals and 2-3 fruit on thicker laterals.
+Aim for 40-60 fruit per tree for strong, healthy trees in year 3 and increase fruit numbers yearly.